 Science has shown that exercise creates new brain cells but if you don’t attach those new cells to learning a skill then those cells will die off.
 As your brain doesn’t think you need them.
 So you should put your exercise to good use and get as many new brain cells as possible, as we all know that we kill enough of them.
 This ability of exercise to make new cells and attach them to learning is a really good reason to work out in the morning before you go about your day, creating optimal conditions to learn new skills and have them stick.

 FACT: Regular exercise releases BDNF (Brain Derived Neurotropic Factor) into your hippocampus.

 TAKEAWAY: BDNF is like miracle-grow for your brain and it’s not a coincidence that exercise moves this awesome fertilizer right into the learning center of your brain.

 Day 8 Movement Task: The task for today is to combine a physical task with a mental task to demonstrate that doing these tasks together can help you retain new brain cells.
 The task is pretty simple: Step #1) Do ten jumping jacks or pushups.
 Step #2) With your heart rate still up and those brain cells primed to learn new skills count downward from the number 1344 in increments of 13. (harder then it sounds) This may be frustrating and you may feel no difference in your effectiveness, but believe me your brain is learning as it goes.
 The point of this task is to help you recognize that exercise before doing anything is always a good idea.

 Day 8 Bonus Material:

 #1) Ted Talk: Brain Changing Benefits of Exercise

 Check out this Ted Talk by Wendy Suzuki examining why its so important to move your body on a daily basis.
-She speaks in plain english about the brain changing benefits of exercise and hopefully will convince you why its so important to put down your phone and move around!
+She speaks in easy to understand language about the brain changing benefits of exercise and hopefully will convince you why it’s so important to put down your phone and move around!